|Manuel Almira, PPM®, Executive Director|

 Yaremi Farinas was named the port’s Public Information Officer in June 2019.
 She comes to the Port of Palm Beach with more than seven years of experience in television news.
 The former broadcast reporter covered news stories all over the sunshine state and in Oklahoma.
 Her most recent reporting gig was at the local CBS affiliate in West Palm Beach.
 Last November, Farinas earned an Suncoast Chapter Emmy Award for her reports in Puerto Rico just four months after Hurricane Maria devastated the island.

-Farinas understands the importance of maintaining an open communication with the public and the media.
+Farinas understands the importance of maintaining an open communication with the port’s stakeholders, the public and the media.

 Farinas is a 2010 graduate of Florida International University where she earned a bachelor’s degree in Communications.